Next info event: Thursday, 24 January 2019 – Register here

 To be considered, teacher applicants must have:

-- Swiss or EU citizenship, or a valid Swiss work permit.
+- Swiss, EU or EFTA citizenship, or a valid Swiss work permit.

-- A Bachelor’s Degree (or higher) in their subject.
+- A Bachelor’s Degree (or higher) in the subject to be taught, or a closely related subject.

 - Significant comparable teaching experience, as testified by appropriate references.